bitstadium/HockeySDK-Mac/docs/Guide-Installation-Setup-template.md

 1. **Collect crash reports:** If you app crashes, a crash log with the same format as from the Apple Crash Reporter is written to the device's storage.
 If the user starts the app again, he is asked to submit the crash report to HockeyApp.
 This works for both beta and live apps, i.e. those submitted to the App Store!

-2. **Metrics** Get nice statistics about how many users you have and how they are using your app.
+2. **Metrics** Understand user behavior to improve your app.
+Track usage through custom events or daily and monthly active users.
+Monitor crash impacted users.
+Measure customer engagement through session count.

 3. **Feedback:** Collect feedback from your users from within your app and communicate directly with them using the HockeyApp backend.